InnerSourceCommons/InnerSourcePatterns/not-invented-here.md

 ## Solutions
 *Verified resolutions and possible resolutions to the problem*
-* [Blog article from Oana-Maria Pop on going deep into the not-invented-here syndrome](http://blog.hypeinnovation.com/the-not-invented-here-syndrome) touches on this topic: a prescription for NIH:
+* [Blog article from Oana-Maria Pop on going deep into the not-invented-here syndrome](http://blog.hypeinnovation.com/the-not-invented-here-syndrome) touches on this topic, describing a prescription for overcoming the "Not Invented Here" mindset:
-    -acknowledge that NIH exists
+    - "Acknowledge that the "Not Invented Here" mindset (NIH) exists
-    - assess its impact on your innovation efforts (how many opportunities missed)
+    - Assess the impact of NIH on your innovation efforts.
+For example, have you missed opportunities?
-    - build in explicit incentives to overcome NIH
+    - Build in explicit incentives to overcome NIH
-    - engage people outside of the organization in strategy/evaluation phases for fresh perspectives
+    - engage people outside of the organization in strategy/evaluation phases for fresh perspectives"
-* DMS video [Open Innovation: Proudly Found Elsewhere](https://www.youtube.com/watch?v=jNNz9poyKJs): shift from strict NIH to empowering Proudly Found Elsewhere approach.
-Pays to look outside ones area (open innovation).
-Open Innovation funnel has permeable walls-->greater chance of success, greater speed.
+* DMS video [Open Innovation: Proudly Found Elsewhere](https://www.youtube.com/watch?v=jNNz9poyKJs): Discusses the shift from strict NIH to empowering the "Proudly Found Elsewhere" approach.
+"It pays to look outside ones area (open innovation).
+The open Innovation funnel has permeable walls-->greater chance of success, greater speed."
-* *Christian will contribute some thoughts*

 ## Desired Resulting Context
-What is the situation after the problem has been solved
+What is the situation after the problem has been solved?
+Developers search for and leverage existing options as opposed to rewriting.
+This results in: increased efficiency, increased reuse, higher levels of developer satisfaction, increased speed to market.

 ## Rationale (optional)

 ## Known instances (optional)

 ## Status
-Brainstormed solution (not proven), a donut (no solution), a proven solution, a reviewed pattern, an untested idea, an unreviewed draft of a proven solution
+Brainstormed solution (not proven)

 ## Author(s)
-Often, this is yourself; If you need to, find someone in the InnerSource Commons to be the nominal author (As Told To); Could also be no-one if you do not want to take on authorship (common with a donut looking for a solution)
+Erin Bank, CA Technologies
+Tim Yao, Nokia
+Padma Sudarsan, Nokia
+Georg Gruetter, Bosch

 ## Acknowledgements (optional)
-Include those who assisted in helping with this pattern - both for attribution and for possible future follow up
+Oana-Maria Pop, Hype Innovation Blog: Going deep into the not-invented-here syndrome (http://blog.hypeinnovation.com/the-not-invented-here-syndrome)
+DMS, video Open Innovation: Proudly Found Elsewhere(https://www.youtube.com/watch?v=jNNz9poyKJs)